evaluationcopy/pfsense-suricata-elk-docker/README.md

 The idea here is to use the plain docker images published by [Docker@Elastic](https://www.docker.elastic.co/#).
 We use the docker-compose.yml to specify the locations on disk to map, such as the data directory for elasticsearch and the config directories for logstash.

+In the future, upgraging the version of elastic should be as easy as setting the environmental variables defined below.

 # Installation

 ## Docker